 To support UK manufacturers during this time of growth and through the uncertainty of the next few months, freight companies must keep a close eye on the changing regulations, ensuring they are in the best position to serve customers shipping their goods out of the UK, as well as across the country.

-At DG, we are prepared for a worst-case Brexit scenario – a situation in which we treat all shipments as if they are entering China, where there are there most restrictions.
-Get in touch if you are a UK manufacturer looking to expand your geographical marketplace with cross-border logistics.
+At DG, we are prepared for a worst-case Brexit scenario – a situation in which we treat all shipments as if they are entering China, where there are the greatest number of restrictions.
+Get in touch if you are a UK manufacturer looking to expand your geographical marketplace with cross border logistics.